atamize/XCom2Mods/Mission Award Variety/Mission Award Variety/ReadMe.txt

 Ran the most overwatches (bonus points if you didn't get hit)

 [b]MISS (OR MISTER) CONGENIALITY[/b]
-Didn't win any awards but still contributed to the mission
+Didn't win any awards but still contributed to the mission.
+If won by an alien, this will appear as [b]EFFECTIVE DEFECTOR[/b], or [b]BIT PLAYER[/b] if won by a mec.

 [b]UNFINISHED BUSINESS[/b]
 Fought the hardest after a teammate died/evacuated/incapacitated